Why Type Annotations in JavaScript are a Good Idea

 Many modern web applications depend on JavaScript.
 When the complexity of your JavaScript increases, so does the maintenance cost.

-Introduction Outline Accessing paint metrics from JavaScript Reporting paint timing metrics to a server Viewing paint metrics in the Chrome DevTools Browser Implementations Traditionally, front-end performance focused primarily on page load times as an important performance metric.
+Introduction Accessing paint metrics from JavaScript Reporting paint timing metrics to a server Viewing paint metrics in the Chrome DevTools Browser Implementations Traditionally, front-end performance focused primarily on page load times as an important performance metric.
+Commercial web performance dashboards would show granular level performance metrics for back-end aspects, like database lookup times, template compilation, server response times, etc.

 For a web framework to be effective, it should offer you more than just functionality.
 It doesn’t matter how much hard work you put into your application if it breaks when people use it.

-Why should you care about streams?
 On the modern web platform, many interesting features appear which enable new functionality which were not previously possible, for example, Web Bluetooth, Background Sync & Web VR.
+For new features in JavaScript specifically, many are just syntactic sugar for things you could already do in an alternative way, like template literals, arrow functions & the spread operator.

 Angular is an application framework favored by many in the JavaScript community.
 Angular provides a library for building encapsulated components, dependency injection, a templating language with data binding, an application router built on observables, and a command line interface that lowers the barrier to entry.